AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/xyndrasis.md

 ## Exiles

-Led by Nerkith, a grizzled and hardy farmer who is calm but firm, insists that his group of 20 and everyone else leave through the tunnels.
+Led by Nerkith, a grizzled and hardy cleric of Nerxalis who is calm but firm, insists that his group of 20 and everyone else leave through the tunnels.

 # What the ashlings know about the situation: